Zebrasoma desjardinii

-Zebrasoma desjardinii, the Red Sea sailfin tang, Desjardin's sailfin tang, Indian sailfin tang or Indian sailfin surgeonfish, is a species of marine ray-finned fish belonging to the family Acanthuridae, the surgeonfishes, unicornfishes and tangs.
-This fish is found in the Indian Ocean.
+Zebrasoma desjardinii, commonly known as the Red Sea sailfin tang, Desjardin's sailfin tang or the Indian sailfin tang, is a species of marine ray-finned fish in the family Acanthuridae (the surgeonfishes, unicornfishes and tangs).
+It is found in the Indian Ocean.

 Taxonomy

 Zebrasoma desjardinii was first formally described in 1836 as Acanthurus desjardinii by the English zoologist Edward Turner Bennett with its type locality given as Mauritius.
+This taxon was once treated as a subspecies of the visually similar Zebrasoma velifer, but now they are again regarded as separate.

-In the past, this taxon was treated as conspecific or synonymous with Zebrasoma velifer.
-The genera Zebrasoma and Paracanthurus make up the tribe Zebrasomini within the subfamily Acanthurinae in the family Acanthuridae, according to the 5th edition of Fishes of the World.
+The genera Zebrasoma and Paracanthurus together make up the tribe Zebrasomini, which is placed in the subfamily Acanthurinae of the family Acanthuridae, according to the 5th edition of Fishes of the World.

 Etymology

-The specific name of Zebrasoma desjardinii honours the French zoologist Julien Desjardins; he lived for a number of years in Mauritius and donated a collection of fishes to the British Museum of Natural History, including the type of this species.
+The specific name of Zebrasoma desjardinii honors the French zoologist Julien Desjardins; he lived for a number of years in Mauritius and donated a collection of fishes to the British Museum of Natural History, including the type of this species.